A beginner’s guide to starting a vegan diet

 So, what can vegans eat?

-A vegan diet excludes meat, poultry, fish, dairy products, eggs, gelatin, and other foods of animal origin.
+A vegan diet excludes meat, poultry, fish, dairy products, eggs, gelatin, and other animal foods.
 Vegan diets include all foods of plant origin, including vegetables, fruits, legumes, grains, nuts, and seeds.

 Note that a fully vegan lifestyle excludes all forms of animal exploitation.
-This would mean avoiding consumer products that come from animals, such as leather, wool, down, and silk and choosing cruelty-free personal care products.
+This would mean avoiding consumer products that come from animals, such as leather, wool, down, and silk for clothing and choosing cruelty-free makeup and personal care products.

-For our purposes, we’ll stick to talking about the vegan diet in this beginner article, but keep this in mind if you are striving for elimination of all animal exploitation.
+For our purposes, we’ll stick to talking about the vegan diet in this beginner article.
+Still, keep this in mind if you are striving for elimination of all animal exploitation.

 Your decision to eliminate animal products from your diet will depend on your personal values.
 You’ll find that a lot of plant-based eaters have their own reasons for following this lifestyle.